-Fluzone – trivalent inactivated influenza vaccine (TIV) – Sanofi Pasteur – Package Insert
+Fluzone – Quadrivalent inactivated influenza vaccine (IIV4) – Sanofi Pasteur – Package Insert

 Fluzone is a vaccine indicated for active immunization in persons 6 months of age and older against influenza disease caused by influenza virus subtypes A and type B contained in the vaccine.
 (Page 1)

 “If Guillain-Barré syndrome (GBS) has occurred within 6 weeks of previous influenza vaccination, the decision to give Fluzone should be based on careful consideration of the potential benefits and risks.”
 (Page 1)

 “Most common (>10%) local reactions were soreness at injection site, tenderness, pain, and swelling.
 Most common (>10%) systemic events were malaise, headache, and myalgia.”
 (Page 1)

 “Safety and effectiveness of Fluzone have not been established in pregnant women or nursing mothers or children <6 months of age.”
 (Page 1)

 “Do not administer Fluzone Quadrivalent to anyone with a history of a severe allergic reaction (e.g., anaphylaxis) to any component of the vaccine, including egg protein, or to a previous dose of any influenza vaccine.”
 (Page 4)